Hilbert modules associated to parabolically induced representations of semisimple Lie groups

-Then the expression of $I_wF$ is identical to the one obtained in the open picture, up to variable separation :

-The proof of Proposition \ref{Iw_converge} applies, replacing the factors $f$ and $\phi$ of an elementary tensor by the partial maps obtained by fixing separately the components relative to $\N$ and $L$.

-We can now turn to the general case: let $u$ be a compactly supported continuous function on $G/P$, taking values $1$ on a neighbourhood of $\left[w\right]$ and $0$ on a neighbourhood of $[1]$, so that $(u, 1-u)$ is a partition of unity.
-This partition can be lifted to $G/N$ \textit{via} $p$ so that $F$ decomposes to

-The case of $p^*(1- u)F$ was treated above: the support of this function avoids $\left[w^{-1}\right]$ by construction.
-Consider $p^*u F$: after composing with the left translation $L(w)$ the same condition on the support holds.
-Consequently, it makes sense to apply $I_w$ to $L(w)p^*(1- u)F$.
-Since $I_w$ is $G$-equivariant, it follows that it also applies to the second term in the sum, hence to $F$, which concludes the proof. \end{proof}
+It follows from Proposition \ref{Iwopen} that the standard intertwining integral may be written in the open picture as where $R_{\N}$ denotes the right regular representation of $\N$.

 \begin{remark} The standard intertwining integral can also be expressed in the induced picture.
-More precisely, we proved in \cite{These} that if $F\in\Eio$, this integral can be written for $x\in G/N$, and is well defined because of Theorem \ref{convergence} and the equivalence of the different pictures.
-This expression coincides with the one obtained for a function $F\in C_c(G/N)$ satisfying the appropriate condition of support, as used in the proof of Theorem \ref{convergence}, when we restrict it to $\N$. \end{remark}
+More precisely, it is proved in \cite{These} that if $F\in\Eio$, this integral can be written for $x\in G/N$, and is well defined because of Theorem \ref{convergence} and the equivalence of the different pictures. \end{remark}

-To conclude this section, we remark that the interesting feature of this Hilbert module point of view concerning intertwining integrals is that no meromorphic argument is required to obtain a well-defined object.
-The drawback is that $I_w$ does not take its values in $\E$, as may be easily observed in the case of $\GR$.
+Let us conclude this section by some general remarks on $C^*$-algebraic intertwining.
+Theorem \ref{convergence} replaces the meromorphic continuation in the theory of Knapp and Stein.
+The fact that the operators they obtain in this way are not unitary and need to be normalised has its counterpart in our framework.
+Namely, $I_w$ does not take its values in $\E$, as it was observed in \cite{These} already in the case of $\GR$.